Functions in C/C++

 - Functions provide abstraction.
 For example, we can use library functions without worrying about their internal working.

-A function declaration tells the compiler about the number of parameters function takes, data-types of parameters and return type of function.
+A function declaration tells the compiler about the number of parameters function takes, data-types of parameters, and return type of function.
 Putting parameter names in function declaration is optional in the function declaration, but it is necessary to put them in the definition.
 Below are an example of function declarations. (parameter names are not there in below declarations)

 In C, we can do both declaration and definition at the same place, like done in the above example program.

-C also allows to declare and define functions separately, this is especially needed in case of library functions.
+C also allows to declare and define functions separately, this is especially needed in the case of library functions.
 The library functions are declared in header files and defined in library files.
 Below is an example declaration.